maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 21
 SYNTAX
 Syntax error.
-As RetroBASIC pre-parses before running, this does not normally occur.
+As RetroBASIC pre-parses before running, this cannot not occur at runtime.

 22
 RETURN WITHOUT GOSUB